 Pro Tip: It’s worth noting that slow ferries are all part of the travel experience in Greece because they have many facilities such as restaurants and shopping onboard, plus you can walk around on deck outside whereas a fast ferry — sometimes a hydrofoil — means merely sitting down in an airline-style seat for the whole journey.

 2. The Beaches

 Instead, hire a car and head to the beach of Lia — 9 miles east of the capital — or Fokos — 8 miles northeast of the capital.
-Both are completely non-commercialized and have no sunbeds or facilities, just fantastic golden stretches of sand and crystal clear swimming.
+Both are completely non-commercialized and have no sunbeds or facilities, just fantastic golden stretches of sand and crystal-clear sea.

 Pro Tip: Take your own water, food, and an umbrella as there’s no natural shade nor any concessions.

 By contrast, Santorini does not have the white stretches of beaches one usually equates with Greece.
 As it’s a volcanic island, expect to find black and red sand and rocks, such as Red Beach with its red rocks.
 The beach’s small size means it gets very busy in season and is only accessible by walking down from the car park at the top; hence, many people decide to photograph the beach by taking one of the many boat trips from Akrotiri Port.

 Pro Tip: If you do choose to frequent the Santorini beaches — and if you’re into snorkeling, you should because there are many fascinating underwater rock formations here — then bring aqua socks or waterproof sandals.

 Red Beach is located near the Bronze Age archaeological settlement of Akrotiri, a place worth including in a day trip.